magnolia-cms/map-with-pins-magnolia/README.md

 Copy/drop `map-with-pins-mangolia` folder into Magnolia's `light-modules` folder.
 Or any folder you have configured in `magnolia.properties` file in `magnolia.resources.dir=` parameter.

+## Requirments

+Drag&drop functionality is sending data about new position over default Magnolia REST API to website workspace.
+This API is enabled by default on author instance, but its always good to double check and you can do it in `security app > roles > rest role > web access` and have `Get & Post` for `/.rest/nodes/v1/website*` (this is need only on author instance).

 ## Usage

 This component contains decoration for `mtk:pages/basic` so when its installed it already available on 'Basic' page.